Welcome to Marathon Handbook’s age-graded running calculator.

 Age Factors

-For each race distance, there are a number of age factors, with each age factor corresponding to a particular age and gender.
+For each race distance, there are several age factors, each corresponding to a specific age and sex.

-Therefore, when the calculator user inputs their age, gender, and race distance, this corresponds to a particular age factor.
+Therefore, when the calculator user inputs their age, sex, and race distance, this corresponds to a particular age factor.

 Age Graded Result